protomaps/PMTiles/spec/v3/spec.md

 #### Metadata Length

 The Metadata Length is a 8-byte field specifying the number of bytes reserved for the metadata.
-A value `0` indicates that there is no metadata included in this PMTiles archive.

 This field is encoded as an little-endian 64-bit unsigned integer.